Here you’ll find my thoughts on Iron Vice, the primary game I helped develop while at Black Tower Entertainment (2014-2017).

 BTE could only afford to spin up 2 servers for IV: One in Houston, Texas.
 The other in Amsterdam.
 If you had a substandard internet connection, or were a good distance away from either of those places, IV would be very unpleasant to play, even alone.

 The game was also simply technically demanding.
 On my i7 GTX 660, I would ping pong between 40-60 frames.
 What’s more, advertisements on Kongregate’s game page would tank the fps even further, mandating the use of an adblocker.
 Andrew, a coworker who worked on a mac book pro, never saw passable frame rates, with his machine consistently orbiting 20-30 fps.

 IV was also the victim of a lengthy startup load.
 We tried to curtail this by letting players access a reduced menu layout after an initial, shorter load, but players could be faced with wait times in excess of 3-5 minutes depending on their connection.
 A damaging issue, particularly in the fickle browser market.

 And then there were the various bugs, many of which were in the launch version due to a rushed deployment.
 Black screen on load.
 Black screen on return from contract.
 Black screen on completion of tutorial.
 Gradual fps decline over several consecutive games.
-Many of these were patched out post launch, but the damage they did to the initial player base was permanent and significant.
+Many of these were patched out post launch, but the damage they did to the initial player base was both permanent and significant.